A study on entire functions sharing one function with their difference operators and its application: Introduction

+{\bf Br\"uck conjecture.} Let $f$ be a non-constant entire function with finite hyper-order $\rho_2(f)\notin \mathbb{N}$.
+If $f$ and $f'$ share one finite value $a$ CM, then $f-a=c(f'-a)$, where $c$ is a non-zero constant.
 The Br\"uck conjecture has not been fully solved up to the present.
 In the case where $f$ is of finite order, the Br\"uck conjecture has been resolved by Gundersen et al. \cite{Gundersen3}.
 Cao \cite{Cao} showed that the Br\"uck conjecture is also true when $\rho_2(f) < \frac{1}{2}$.

-Another special topic widely studied in the uniqueness theory is the case when two meromorphic functions $f,g$ share a set.
-Given a non-constant meromorphic function $f$ in the complex plane, let $S$ be a set of meromorphic functions.
-We then define $ E(S,f):=\bigcup_{a\in S}\{z:f(z)-a=0\}, $ counting multiplicities, i.e., each zero of multiplicity $m$ will be counted $m$ times into the set $E(S,f)$.
-We now say that two meromorphic functions $f,g$ share a set $S$, counting multiplicities, provided that $E(S,f)=E(S,g)$.
-The first uniqueness results for meromorphic functions making use of this notion of sharing a set were made, to our knowledge, by Gross \cite{{Gross}}.
-For some developments in this area, see \cite[ pp. 194-199.]{Hu}.

 Recently, the difference analogues of Nevanlinna theory have been established \cite{Chiang,Halburd,Halburd1}.
 These analogues serve as a powerful theoretical tool for studying the uniqueness problems of meromorphic functions, considering their shifts or delay-differential, see \cite{H1,H2}, \cite[Chapter 11]{Chen1} and \cite[Chapter 3]{Liu1} and references therein.